-ANDREW goes to shake hands, but
+ANDREW goes to shake hands, but SARAH turns away.

 Nice to meet you.

 Andrew was hitching down the Federalsburg Road so I told him that in my house company's always welcome as long as they ain't afraid of sleeping on the floor.
 Where is William?